zuri-training/t_c_gen_team_72/README.md

 - User should be able to save data and continue at a later time.
 - Users should be able to view file history
 <br />
+## Github Project For Issue Tracking
+Our github project for issue tracking for all designers and developers can be found in this [area](https://github.com/orgs/zuri-training/projects/468)
 <br />
 ## Design
 The figma design that will be implemented for this project can be found [here](https://www.figma.com/file/G2u5xC78DgSOoHznZhwQbA/Terms-Creator---Project-72-Team-Zuri-team-library?node-id=838%3A1849)